 A day in my life is always a busy one, whether it is mentoring younger students in my free periods or putting pen to paper in lessons, there is always something to be done.

-Period 1 - Applied Science
+Period 1 - Biology

-Period 2 - Study Period/Sixth Form Leadership Programme
+Period 2 - Study Period/Junior Leadership Team

 Mentoring students takes up a large portion of my time.
 Realistically, I try to see my mentees at least once a week, and present an approachable and friendly manner, rather than one stereotypically used by adults.
 As a result of my help, I have seen changes in my mentees’ behaviours and attendances for the better.

-Period 3 and 4 - Media Studies
+Period 3 and 4 - Criminology

 Period 5 - English

 Coursework has always been a big area of focus for me.
 I have to manage my time carefully to ensure I keep up with it all.
 With that all done it is a big weight off my mind.
-This means I can focus on arranging more fun events for the school, mentoring students and being a general help outside of the classroom.
+This means I can focus on arranging more fun events for the school, mentoring students and being a general help outside the classroom.